bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 Below are designs for our first release for the web, tablet and mobile HTML5 client.

 ## Mobile Views

-With the first release of the HTML5 mobile view, we've focused our efforts on covering the experience of consuming content as a participant.
-This includes, consuming the presentation, enabling/disabling your audio, emoji interactions, as well as familiar functionality such as public/private chat.
+With the first release of the HTML5 mobile Views, we've focused our efforts on building the viewer functionality.
+This includes, consuming the presentation, enabling/disabling your audio, emoji interactions, as well as the ability to participate in public/private chat conversations.

 <br>
 <img src="/images/html5/bbb_mobile_default.png" width="225" alt="BigBlueButton Mobile Default View"/>